Those who have got an ambient heat sensor in their car have done a perfect job. But what if it turns bad or doesn’t work like before?

 If your sensor doesn’t connect through plastic terminals, try to find if it’s connected by screws.
 Unscrew the whole thing and remove it to follow the next step.

 Reset The Sensor

 The next and most important step is resetting the device.
-Most ambient temperature sensors have a reset button, try to find that button and press it.
-Some sensors have mode buttons in it, press that buttons accordingly to confirm this step.
+Lots of ambient heat sensors have a reset button, try to find that button and press it.
+You may find that some sensors have mode buttons in them, press those buttons accordingly to complete this step.